Welcome to the Library Media Center

 Table of Contents

-- Kindergarten: limit one checkout, to be kept in the classroom.
+- Kindergarten: One checkout allowed and must be kept in the classroom.

-Checkout is for two weeks; books may be renewed.
+Checkout is for one week; books may be renewed once.

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

-The mission of the Emerald Shores Elementary Media program is to ensure our students, teachers, staff, and parents are effective users of the various sources of information available in our LMC.
+The mission of the Emerald Shores Elementary Media program is to ensure our students, teachers, staff, and parents are effective users of the various sources of information available in our Media Center.
 This will enable individual or group access to information and ideas, promoting life-long learning.

 We believe that we must fully align our library program with the schools' curriculum in order to increase successful learning.